Imprint Recruiter Salary | $165K-$167K+ | Levels.fyi

 The median Recruiter compensation in United States package at Imprint totals $167K per year.
-View the base salary, stock, and bonus breakdowns for Imprint's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Imprint's total compensation packages.
 Last updated: 11/2/2025

 Company